lammps/lammps/doc/src/Developer_write_command.rst

      FILE *out = fopen(output.c_str(), "wb");
      if (!out)
        error->all(FLERR, "Cannot open output file {} for writing: {}", output, utils::getsyserror());

+Here all MPI ranks other than 0 will return, so that the URL download will only happen from a single MPI rank.
+For that rank the output file is opened for writing using the C library function ``fopen()``.

 .. code-block:: c++